Philadelphia Products Liability Lawyers

 You can sue the fabric manufacturer, distributor, or retailer where the fabric was purchased and later sewn into wearing apparel.

-No. If you can trace the manufacturer of the garment, you can discover the condition of the fabric when sold and determine if it was highly flammable and unsafe.
-You can access the same fabric and obtain records regarding production of the fabric causing the injury.
+No. If you can trace the manufacturer of the garment, you can discover the condition of the fabric when it was sold to determine if it was highly flammable and unsafe.
+Our attorneys are able to access the same fabric and obtain records regarding its production, which caused the injury.
 Same or similar fabric testing will disclose the flammability qualities.
 This information will permit you to decide whether to pursue a claim.

 Contact the Experienced Philadelphia Products Liability Lawyers at Galfand Berger

 Our Philadelphia personal injury law firm is experienced in representing victims of serious injury or death due to the unsafe clothing.
-Our Philadelphia product liability lawyers can provide excellent representation.
 We are happy to answer any questions and review your case for free.
-We serve clients throughout Pennsylvania and New Jersey including the areas of Allentown, Harrisburg, Reading and Bethlehem.
 Please call us at 1-800-222-USWA (8792) or complete our short contact form and a member of our firm will contact you.
-There is no fee unless we recover money for you.